scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 Likewise, there's no need to preface the URL with the URI specifier and FQDN of `http://www.scheidel.net`.

 I agree with not including the URI specifier and FQDN.
-I'm not quite onboard with using the relative URL within the website; in many cases maintaining URLs when a directory or file location changes is more of a chore with relative URLs because it's harder to find all of the URLs that need to be updated and to figure out exactly how to update them.
-With full URLs I can easily search for and find URLs that need to be updated.
+I'm not quite onboard with using the relative URL within the website.
+In many cases maintaining URLs when a directory or file location changes is more of a chore with relative URLs because it's harder to find all of the URLs that need to be updated and to figure out exactly what the new relative URL should be.
+With full URLs I can easily find URLs that need to be updated, and the new full URL is obvious.
+And if there are a lot of URLs that need to be updated, I can always script that.

 So: